dopaminedtox/dopaminedtox/README.md

 3. Q: Isn't it a downshifting?
 A: Yes - You will work hard to get same amount of dopamine.
 A: No - Quality and pleasure of getting things done worth it

 4. Q: Why you doing this?
-A: I've done this before (it was great!) and doing it right now, A: Hope it would be useful for you.
+A: I've done this before (it was great!) and doing it right now, A: Hope it would be useful for you

+5. Q: I'm apple geek with a burnout, can I do it fancy?
+A: Sure, [here](./useful-tips.md) are some tips for you

 # Sources